Lysander Spooner: Abolitionism

 Spooner attained his highest profile as a figure in the abolitionist movement.
 His book The Unconstitutionality of Slavery, published in 1845, contributed to a controversy among abolitionists over whether the Constitution supported the institution of slavery.
 The disunionist faction led by William Lloyd Garrison and Wendell Phillips argued that the Constitution legally recognized and enforced the oppression of slaves as in the provisions for the capture of fugitive slaves in Article IV, Section 2.
-More generally, Phillips disputed Spooner's notion that any unjust law should be held legally void by judges.